310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Kanata %}
-ehe, it’s how i show my love~♪
+ehe, it is how i show my love~♪

-but… i see. so tetora took off his mask and showed his true self to them, didn’t he?
+but… i see. so tetora took off his [mask] and showed his [true self] to them, didn’t he?

-that is not something just anyone can do — after all, it is terrifying to fail to meet someone’s expectations.
+that is not something just anyone can do — after all, it is [terrifying] to fail to meet someone’s [expectations].

-that’s why i believe you did a wonderful job, tetora. you know what was most important to do…
+that is why i believe tetora did a [wonderful] job. he knows what is most important to do…

-not only that… you must have spoken to shinobu and midori about it until you finally understood it, yes?
+not only that… he must have spoken to you and midori about it to fully [understand] what he should do, yes?

-while some parts of you may be exactly like chiaki, it’s impossible for a human being to be fully identical to another.
+while some parts of him may be [exactly] like chiaki, it is impossible for a human being to be fully [identical] to another.

-of course, that’s common sense but… it’s easy to forget that sometimes, isn’t it?
+of course, that is common sense but… it is easy to forget that sometimes, isn’t it?

-but our differences are what make us special, and that’s one of ryuseitai's strengths.
+but our differences are what make us special, and that is one of ryuseitai’s strengths.

-we’re so much stronger than we would be alone *because* of all these different colors coexisting with each other.
+we are so much [stronger] than we would be [alone] *because* of all these different [colors] coexisting with [each other].
 {% endbubble %}

 {% bubble Shinobu %}